 If you’re looking to get a bit farther out of town, drive 40 minutes east to the Mt.
 Baldy Trail.
 This long hike is 15 miles roundtrip and is stunning in the fall when the aspens begin to change.
 You’ll climb to Arizona’s second highest point and get incredible views.
 The actual summit is on the White Mountain Apache Reservation and only open to tribal members.
 The hike will bring you to the same elevation, but please respect the reservation closure.

 With a name like Pinetop-Lakeside, it’s no wonder that this region has a shocking number of lakes for Arizona.
-Enjoy a stroll around the one-mile, paved, ADA-accessible Woodland Lake or rent a stand-up paddleboard from M&M Kayaks at 1488 E White Mountain Blvd., to take a serene paddle.
+Enjoy a stroll around the one-mile, paved, ADA-accessible Woodland Lake or rent a stand-up paddleboard from Skier’s Edge at 560 W. White Mountain Blvd., to take a serene paddle.

-For a really unique lakeside experience, visit June 24-26, 2022, for the 5th annual White Mountains Balloon Festival.
+For a really unique lakeside experience, visit Pinetop-Lakeside June 23-25, 2023 for the 6th annual White Mountains Balloon Festival.
 Post up on the shores of Rainbow Lake in the early morning to see 20-plus hot air balloons do a splash and dash over the lake.
 The rest of the weekend is filled with concerts, food and retail vendors and an incredible evening balloon glow where the hot air balloons are inflated and lit, choreographed to music on the ground.